mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-This schema can be used to define both available types of Custom Resources: generic **template-based** Custom Resources, and **Kubernetes-specific** ones.
+This schema can be used to define both available types of Infrastructure Resources: generic **template-based** Infrastructure Resources, and **Kubernetes-specific** ones.

-Here is an example of a template-based Custom Resource:
+Here is an example of a template-based Infrastructure Resource:

 <details>
 <summary>ExternalOrchestratorLambda</summary>